 2. Maplewood Rose Garden

-Maplewood showcases 300 rose varieties that bloom between mid-June and late November.
+Maplewood Park showcases 300 rose varieties that bloom between mid-June and late November.
 While Olmsted’s 1888 landscape design included a rose garden, the Greater Rochester Rose Society formally dedicated it in 1951 and has lovingly cared for the fragrant flowers ever since.

 3. Eastman Estate Gardens